Estimating Commonsense Plausibility through Semantic Shifts: Results and Analysis

 \subsection{Overall Results}

-The overall experimental results comparing baseline methods with our approach are presented in Table~\ref{tab:overall_result}, which reveals several key findings:
+The overall experimental results are presented in Table~\ref{tab:overall_result}, which reveals several key findings:

-\textbf{ComPaSS achieves the best performance compared to baselines.} Further comparison between RoBERTa, Mistral, and Qwen2, with and without ComPaSS, shows a consistent improvement when ComPaSS is applied.
+\textbf{ComPaSS achieves the best performance compared to baselines across both structured triplets (attribute ranking) and free-form text (CFC) inputs.} This demonstrates its robustness to diverse input formats without relying on task-specific templates.
+Further comparison between RoBERTa, Mistral, and Qwen2, with and without ComPaSS, shows a consistent improvement when ComPaSS is applied.
 This validates our method's architecture-agnostic effectiveness.
 Notably, even VERA, which was specifically fine-tuned for CSPE, achieves only comparable performance to ComPaSS-enhanced models.
 Comparing the performance of different methods on LMs in the baseline, we find that verbalization-based methods fail to consistently outperform likelihood-based approaches, even when applied to generative models.
-This limitation highlights the challenges such methods face in making fine-grained distinctions required for precise plausibility estimation.
+This limitation highlights the challenges such methods face in making fine-grained distinctions required for precise plausibility estimation, whereas ComPaSS succeeds by unifying semantic shift measurement across both templated and non-templated scenarios.

 \textbf{VLMs demonstrate superior effectiveness in learning visual-related commonsense knowledge.} Comparing the ComPaSS methods based on various backbones, we find VLMs exhibit particular strength in visual attribute ranking, with EVA-CLIP achieving the highest scores on CoDa (62.87), Color (51.73), and Shape (48.05), significantly outperforming even 7B parameter LLMs.
 This performance gap persists despite the LLMs' access to large-scale text corpora and additional parameters, underscoring the unique value of visual supervision.
 This performance gap highlights the limitations of text-only training, as even extensive textual data and additional parameters cannot fully compensate for the lack of visual grounding, which underscores the importance of multimodal learning for comprehensive commonsense understanding.